alexhkurz/alexhkurz.github.io/notes/books.md

 - Designing Algorithms for Cooperation
 - Cooperative Systems Science.

 In the following, I list some books that help me to understand the issues.
-The principles that guide my search for solutions can be summarized by three well-known slogans:  [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox) which makes it unlikely that technology (alone) will be the solution, [Gall's law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law) which emphasizes the importance of choosing the right direction rather than to hope for revolutionary change, and [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart's_law) which implies that any solution must build on democracy, diversity and inclusion.
+The principles that guide my search for solutions can be summarized by three well-known slogans:  [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox) which makes it unlikely that technology (alone) will be the solution, [Gall's law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law)[^Gall] which emphasizes the importance of choosing the right direction rather than to hope for revolutionary change, and [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart's_law) which implies that any solution must build on democracy, diversity and inclusion.

+[^Gall]: On page 52 of Gall's book [Systemantics](https://docdrop.org/download_annotation_doc/John-Gall---Systemantics_-How-Systems-Work-and-Especially-Ho-8qhgx.pdf).

 #### Currently Reading

+- Tim Wu (2016) **The Attention Merchants**.
+A history of advertising from 1833 until today.
 - Lee Vinsel, Andrew L. Russell (2020) **The Innovation Delusion: How Our Obsession with the New Has Disrupted the Work That Matters Most** What is technology?
 What role does maintenance vs innovation play in technology-based prosperity?
 - Eric J. Johnson (2021) **The Elements of Choice: Why the Way We Decide Matters**
 - Evolutionary Psychology: